nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

 game_invite_box_show            Show a dialog when the player gets invited to a new game by another player allowing them to accept/decline the invitation
 =============================   ================================

-Let's start picking apart the code we entered.
+Let's start with picking apart the code event handlers we listed above.

 The gamer_joined Event Handler
 ------------------------------